Planning Your Trip

 Do you have safes in the rooms?

-Some of the Houses and Beach Rooms have in-room safes, that you program your own code.
-While at Luna Beach Resort you need to be responsible for your own personal items and well being, we are not liable for any loss, damage to goods or injury to self or others in your party on said property, while on the boat, on the beach, diving or on dock area… We have 24 hour security, so you will feel very comfortable and shouldn’t have to worry about anything.
-If you have a room that does not have a safe you can put your things in the front office’s safe.
+All of the Houses and Beach Rooms have in-room safes, that you program your own code.
+While at Luna Beach Resort you need to be responsible for your own personal items and well being, we are not liable for any loss, damage to goods or injury to self or others in your party on said property, while on the boat, on the beach, diving or on dock area… We have 24 hour security, so you will feel very comfortable and shouldn’t have to worry about anything. ^ Back to top

 When is check-in and check-out?